 With beautiful imagery and multilayered sound, the film is a fascinating journey from the past to the present.
 The palace seems to transform into a living time machine in front of the audience's eyes.
 The staging of historical events and its protagonists in a digital spatial theatre on archaeological grounds is to date totally unparalleled in Saudi Arabia.

 Together in an international team I worked on 2D and 3D motion design as well as in Saudia Arabia on-site and on-set support for the integration of the live-action footage.

 For a glimpse of the projection mapping click here.

 I‘m Steffen Hörbrand.
 I'm living and working in Berlin as a freelancer in mediatecture and motion design.

-My goal is to merge the electronical world into our reality to create astonishing physical spaces with digital layers.
+My passion is fusing the electronical world with our reality to create astonishing physical spaces with digital layer.
 I love the logic of a good code and always try to improve my motion design projects with useful selfwritten plugins.
 I also work with the coding tool Touchdesigner to achieve a more interactive experience of my work.

 I'd love to hear from you!
 Just write me an email or contact me via one of the social media platforms.

 After Effects / Adobe CC